The Best Portable / Compact PA Systems + Battery Powered PAs

 Things To Consider When Buying a Compact PA System

-For those who are planning on regularly hauling their PA system to different places, weight is an important consideration.
-You'll want a portable PA system that's as light as possible while also considering your sound quality and coverage requirements.
-Having sturdy yet comfortable handles are a must.
 You may also consider those with built-in wheels, or you can use carts to relieve some of the carrying.
-Compact form factor is also important, you want one that can fit into your mode of transportation, especially when you'll be carrying other gear like instruments, where every inch of space you can save is important.
-Suitcase style PA systems score high points here, with their space-saving design.
-Another often ignored but important feature to look out for are storage compartments, so you won't have to carry cables separately.
+Compact form factor is also important, you want one that can fit into your mode of transportation, especially when you’ll be carrying other gear like instruments, where every inch of space you can save is important.
+Suitcase-style PA systems score high points here, with their space-saving design.

-Portable PA systems are meant for small venues (with some exceptions), so don't expect them to be loud enough for big stages or open air concerts.
-Still, you want one with enough headroom to get your sound to your audience as clearly as possible.
 The PAs featured here are all capable of handling small venues, some can even cover medium size ones.
-Note that the higher the output power, the better the coverage, but at the cost of extra bulk and weight - so you'll have to carefully weigh your needs to get the system that is at just the right size and power.
+Note that the higher the output power, the better the coverage, but at the cost of extra bulk and weight – so you’ll have to carefully weigh your needs to get the system that is at just the right size and power.

 - Microphones - only get Dynamic Mics if your PA system doesn't have Phantom Power; the details are explained in the live mic guide.
 For Condenser Mics that require external/phantom power make sure the voltage rating of your PA's phantom power is at least as high as what the mic requires.

-- XLR Microphone Cables - these are the types of cables used with handheld mics designed for music.
-It's good practice to always have some spare mic cables on hand at gigs and rehearsals - good ones rarely develop problems but it's unprofessional to delay playing if you damage your only mic cable during transport or setting up.
+- XLR Microphone Cables – these are the types of cables used with handheld mics designed for music.
+It’s good practice to always have some spare mic cables on hand at gigs and rehearsals – good ones rarely develop problems, but it’s unprofessional to delay playing if you damage your only mic cable during transport or setting up.

 - Wireless Microphones - often used in situations where performers or presenters like to roam out into the audience.
 Some example situations are theater restaurants, houses of worship, and anywhere you don't want cables cluttering up your performance area.